 - High School West Philadelphia High School

 - Debut April 19, 1920

 - Final Game May 23, 1926

 - Born March 4, 1902 in Philadelphia, PA USA

 - Died April 15, 1937 in Philadelphia, PA USA

 Biographical Information

 Emmett McCann was a Philadelphia boy who became the youngest player in the American League in 1920 when he appeared with the Philadelphia Athletics in 13 games.
-Connie Mack sometimes found prospects in the local Philadelphia, PA high school leagues, and McCann had played for West Philadelphia High School.
+Connie Mack sometimes found prospects in the local high school leagues, and McCann had played for West Philadelphia High School.

 In both seasons, Chick Galloway was the regular shortstop.
 In 1920, McCann hit better, but in 1921, Galloway hit better.

 The book Baseball Visions of the Roaring Twenties has a photo of McCann with Portland in 1922.